BennyStrobes/Strober-lab-website/index.md

 {% capture text %}

-"We are what we publish".
+"_We are what we publish_".
 While that is certainly a bit extreme, exploring our recent papers is a great way to get a sense of the work we do.

 {%
   include button.html